 Also notable: Member of the Crime and Justice Research Alliance, the Academy of Criminal Justice Sciences, the American Society of Criminology, the National Criminal Justice Association, and the American Evaluation Association.
 Certified Facilitator for the California Brief Multicultural Competence Scale (CMBCS) Multicultural Training Program.

-Paul Elam, Ph.D., president of PPA, is a skilled team builder, project manager, and researcher with policy expertise in youth violence and prevention, crime and justice, and child maltreatment.
+Dr. Elam specializes in juvenile justice and equity.
+He is a skilled team builder, project manager, and researcher with policy expertise in youth violence and prevention, crime and justice, and child maltreatment.
 He conducts his work using a culturally responsive and racial equity lens and brings a commitment to diversity, inclusion, and equity.
 Dr. Elam has a wealth of knowledge and experience measuring racial and ethnic disproportionality and believes that sound public policy analysis should include an examination of whether all people are being treated fairly and equitably.

 For the last decade, Dr. Elam has worked with the Governor’s Committee on Juvenile Justice, the Michigan Department of Health and Human Services, and local jurisdictions to ensure that justice-involved youth are treated fairly and equitably.
 He is responsible for data collection, reporting, technical assistance and strategic support to develop and implement solutions that reduce disproportionate minority contact in Michigan’s child welfare and juvenile justice systems.